 Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 Residual current devices (RCDs) are safety devices that can turn off the power if there’s a fault.
 They also act as trip switches.
 RCDs offer safety levels beyond those offered by circuit breakers and regular fuse fuses.
 An RCD can be found in the fuse box (consumer device).
-It could also be between the circuit breaker and power sockets.
+It may also be found between the circuit breaker and power sockets.

 Electrical Services